I’m John and I represent Rob Lamberts and the Asset Protection Training Program.

 So that’s why you would do it.
-Back in 1974 you could put $1500 and there no reason to do that, unless you had a motive and the motive is to get a tax deduction for that year. so the contribution to go in tax deductible and all the income or interest that’s earn of whatever inside the IRA, is tax defer, that doesn’t mean you not got to pay tax on it, it means you’re going to pay until a future date down the road.
+Back in 1974, you could put $1500, and there no reason to do that, unless you had a motive and the motive is to get a tax deduction for that year. so the contribution to go in tax-deductible and all the income or interest that’s earn of whatever inside the IRA is tax-deferred, that doesn’t mean you not got to pay tax on it, it means you’re going to pay until a future date down the road.
 Tax deductibility and tax deferral as motivations to invest in these tools.

-The IRA the box underlying investments with earn interest or income are the tools are available, and those come from banks, mutual fund companies, they come for financial institutions.
+The IRA the box underlying investments with earn interest or income is the tools are available, and those come from banks, mutual fund companies, they come for financial institutions.
 What I’m saying here, you can have any number of investments inside of an IRA, you can even have insurance company programs in there.
 In recent years real estate has become a very popular addition to the IRA, you can put real estate then and most recently you will see gold being counted as a tool that might be valuable to the IRA is as well.
-The less of investments side this box called the IRA is very vast.
-You can have anything in there as I mention, what you can’t have in there is a very short list and one that comes to mind is collectible kind of art.
+The fewer investments side this box called the IRA is very vast.
+You can have anything in there as I mention, what you can’t have in there is a very short list and one that comes to mind is a collectible kind of art.
 You can’t put that into the IRA, I don’t have an explanation to why, but is just the rule.

-They don’t have to have earn income it would come from wager in that home. there's some age limits 18 is when you can start having an IRA, a qualifying feature however is having a job hey there’s a another age is very important is 50 if you need to remove money from your IRA both for your half just like the investments there’s a very short list of things that allow you to do that, we will cover those a more detailed courses.
-There is very long list reason why you can’t do it, so if you do take it out before 59 and a half to say put your kids through college, you could buy a car whatever you’re.
+They don’t have to have earn income it would come from wager in that home. there are some age limits 18 is when you can start having an IRA, a qualifying feature, however, is having a job hey there’s another age is very important is 50 if you need to remove money from your IRA both for your half just like the investments there’s a very short list of things that allow you to do that, we will cover those more detailed courses.
+There is a very long list of reasons why you can’t do it, so if you do take it out before 59 and a half to say put your kids through college, you could buy a car whatever you’re.
 Going to pay a 10 percent penalty that is on top of the tax you will pay because as you recall, all the money in here has never been taxed.

 W’ill talk about the other types of IRA in a bit, passive income is money that you get or income that you earn passive investments, like CD interest, real estate rental property passive income.
-Unless it’s your business, if it’s your business it become taxable as a business and counted as income.
+Unless it’s your business, if it’s your business it becomes taxable as a business and counted as income.